cocode/TrekBasicFamily/README.md

 ## TrekBasic Family

-TrekBasic is part of the TrekBasic family of BASIC programming tools.
+TrekBasic is a family of tools for working with the basic programming language.

 | LOGO | Tool | Description | Language | Interpreter | Compiler |
 |---|------|-------------|----------|-------------|-------------|